-Days 2 & 3: Denali National Park—Kantishna
+Day 3: Denali National Park

-At midday, board an Alaska Railroad dome car for a classic train journey through Alaska's rugged Interior.
-Our route through the Alaska Range climbs above tree line over Broad Pass, then descends to follow the Susitna River to the historic village of Talkeetna, where we disembark for the night.
-The rustic town, founded a century ago as the district headquarters for the new railroad, sits at the confluence of three rivers and enjoys a striking panorama of Denali and adjacent peaks.
-An outdoor recreation mecca, Talkeetna's economy today thrives on rafting, flightseeing, mountain biking, hiking, camping, fishing and hunting, and it is also the main base for climbing expeditions on Denali.
-After dinner, there's time to stroll the compact downtown, whose buildings dating to the early 1900s have been designated a National Historic Site.
+At midday, board an Alaska Railroad dome car for a classic train journey through the rugged Alaska Range.
+For decades, this was the only way to access Denali National Park, which was established in 1917.
+Six years later, the Alaska Railroad was completed, and it wasn’t possible to drive to the park until the George Parks Highway was finished in 1971.
+Our rail route climbs above tree line over Broad Pass, then descends to follow the Susitna River to the historic village of Talkeetna, where we disembark to spend the night.
+This rustic town, founded a century ago as the district headquarters for the new railroad, sits at the confluence of three rivers in view of Denali and adjacent peaks.
+An outdoor recreation mecca, Talkeetna's economy today thrives on rafting, flightseeing, mountain biking, hiking, climbing, camping, fishing and hunting.
+Dinner at the lodge this evening features a panorama of the Alaska Range through the picture windows, including Denali itself, weather permitting.

-Day 5: Talkeetna / Girdwood
+Day 5: Talkeetna / Denali Flightseeing / Alyeska

 Day 6: Spencer Glacier / Placer River Float

-Day 7: Kenai Peninsula / Fox Island
+Day 7: Kenai Peninsula / Private Fox Island

 Day 8: Kenai Fjords National Park—Private Cruise